 The Solution: Pinpoint Root Cause with Deep Visibility into the Citrix-MEDITECH Environment

 Derek decided to run a proof of concept on two solutions, SolarWinds XenApp Monitoring and Goliath Technologies XenApp Monitoring.
 He admitted that SolarWinds was a great network monitoring tool, but it didn’t have any visibility into key Citrix metrics like ICA/HDX Channel and logon duration breakdowns.
 In addition, there was no support for MEDITECH.
-Goliath’s XenApp Monitoring technology was purpose-built to monitor and troubleshoot Citrix XenApp and MEDITECH making it a clear choice.
+Goliath’s XenApp Monitoring technology was purpose built to monitor and troubleshoot Citrix XenApp, and the Goliath MEDITECH Module is an industry only technology.

 The technical decision by Derek was approved by management largely because Goliath offered a MEDITECH EMR/EHR performance monitoring module.
-It’s only software in the market that correlates end user experience metrics with MEDITECH and Citrix XenApp performance monitoring data to give IT professionals a single view into the root cause of MEDITECH performance issues.
-This allows IT professionals to troubleshoot and resolve issues in only a few mouse clicks, regardless of what part of the infrastructure the issue took place in.
+It is the only software in the market that correlates end user experience metrics with MEDITECH and Citrix XenApp performance monitoring data to give IT professionals a single view into the root cause of MEDITECH performance issues.
+This allows IT professionals to troubleshoot and resolve issues in only a few mouse clicks regardless of what part of the infrastructure the issue took place in.

-The below screenshot shows the real-time performance graphs that trend MEDITECH server performance.
-This perfectly illustrates the troubleshooting value of the MEDITECH module.
+The below screenshot shows the real-time performance graph from the Goliath MEDITECH Module server performance.
+This perfectly illustrates the troubleshooting value of the Goliath MEDITECH Module.

-Derek further explained the MEDITECH module’s value.
-“We are now able to send reports and log files from your product to MEDITECH, and they in turn are able to work with the support staff to determine what, in the user’s work routine, is kicking off some type of issue.
+Derek further explained the Goliath MEDITECH Module’s value.
+“We are now able to send reports and log files from your product to MEDITECH, and they, in turn, are able to work with the support staff to determine what, in the user’s work routine, is kicking off some type of issue.
 This is a great use case and value.”

 The Citrix XenApp performance, as well as end user experience, can be tracked as seen below.
 Again, in real time and per user, one can easily drill down into user connection performance, ICA Latency, ICA RTT, Network Latency and bandwidth to see where the issue truly persists.